exercism/v3/docs/concept-exercises.md

 - The code should be as simple as possible.
 - Only use language features introduced by the exercise's prerequisites (and their prerequisites, and so on).
 - All but the first test should be skipped by default.
 How this is done differs between languages.
+- The tests file is _not_ shown to the student when doing in-browser coding, but _is_ downloaded to the student's file system when using the CLI.

 For more information, watch [this video][video-tests-file] and check [this example tests file][tests-file].